1yuwen/Knowledge-Tracing-MU/README.md

 ```

 ## Acknowledgment
-This repo is based on [RevisitingCIL](https://github.com/zhoudw-zdw/RevisitingCIL) and [PyCIL](https://github.com/G-U-N/PyCIL).
+This repo is based on [CLIP](https://github.com/openai/CLIP) and [PyCIL](https://github.com/G-U-N/PyCIL).

-The implemenations of parameter-efficient tuning methods are based on [VPT](https://github.com/sagizty/VPT), [AdaptFormer](https://github.com/ShoufaChen/AdaptFormer), and [SSF](https://github.com/dongzelian/SSF).

 Thanks for their wonderful work!!!

 ## Correspondence
-If you have any question about this project, please contact xex@hust.edu.cn
+If you have any question about this project, please contact yuwentan@bu.edu